 Remote working in the future of work.
-While many roles are in the tech field, it is changing and more entry-level remote jobs are starting to appear.
+While many roles are in the tech field, it is changing, and more entry-level remote jobs are starting to appear.

-Of course, to apply for an entry-level remote job, you will need a basic understanding of the internet.
+Of course, to apply for an entry-level remote job, you will need a basic understanding of the Internet.
 You will also need to be confident using a computer and have access to a reliable internet connection.

-Complete a skills analysis
+Complete a Skills Analysis

+Before searching for an entry-level remote job, consider the roles that would best suit you.
 Start to list the skills you’ve acquired from previous and current employment.
-Do not assume that because you do not have IT skills, that you do not have any experience that can be transferred online.
+Do not assume that because you do not have IT skills, you do not have any experience that can be transferred online.

-Learn new skills
+Learn New skills

-Volunteer to build experience
+Volunteer to Build Experience

-Here are a few ideas on the type of entry-level remote jobs that you might want to look into based on your previous work experience.
+Here are a few ideas on the type of entry-level remote jobs you might want to look into based on your previous work experience.

 Virtual Assistant – Complete administrative duties for CEOs and Business owners, including data entry, typing letters, and answering emails.

-Pitch to your current employer
+Pitch to your Current Employer

 Do not assume your current employer will not allow you to work remotely.
 Companies are looking to reduce the cost of office space, so a more distributed workforce is a huge benefit.